tearust/t-rust/docs/Oct2022_Seperate_TApps/buy_seat.md

 ## Check if payer has enough fund

-In B Actor of Harberger Auction.
+If our local cache state feature is ready, in B Actor of Harberger Auction.
 Before sending buy_seat txn after user click "buy seat", first check the buyer has enough fund to pay.
-Check buyer's [check_tapp_allowance](check_tapp_allowance.md) and [deposit](deposit_to_tapp.md).
-If allowance  \< price + MIN_SEAT_DEPOSIT, prompt user to go to TAppStore to [ increase allowance](approve_allowance_to_tapp.md#increase-decrease-allowance) to reach the limit. else, send request to TAppStore A Actor Buy_Seat
+Check buyer's [check_tapp_allowance](check_tapp_allowance.md)   If allowance  \< price + MIN_SEAT_DEPOSIT, prompt user to go to TAppStore to [ increase allowance](approve_allowance_to_tapp.md#increase-decrease-allowance) to reach the limit. else, send request to TAppStore A Actor Buy_Seat

-In the TAppStore Actor BuySeat txn handler, Also need to check allowance and deposit again as the B actor did.
+In the TAppStore Actor BuySeat txn handler, Also need to check allowance  again as the B actor did.
 We check because the time different between B actor check and now.

 ## Pay MIN_SEAT_DEPOSIT